hyperledger/iroha/README.md

 ### Monitoring

-The details of the `Health` endpoint can be found in the [API Reference](https://hyperledger.github.io/iroha-2-docs/api/torii-endpoints#health).
+The details of the `Health` endpoint can be found in the [API Reference > Torii Endpoints](https://hyperledger.github.io/iroha-2-docs/api/torii-endpoints#health).

 Iroha can produce both JSON-formatted as well as `prometheus`-readable metrics at the `status` and `metrics` endpoints respectively.